hashgraph/hedera-json-rpc-relay/tools/README.md

 [ethersjs](https://docs.ethers.io/v5/) and therefore Hardhat usage are impacted by this address calculation difference with the details captured [here](https://github.com/ethers-io/ethers.js/discussions/3141).
 An extra step to retrieve the valid Hedera contract address is required to workaround this challenge, example workarounds are provided below.

+Note:
+Development tools are usually making a lot of requests to certain endpoints, especially during contract deployment.
+Be aware about rate limiting, when deploying multiple large contracts.

 #### Option 1
 ```typescript
 // init the contract factory